Be the first to know

 J: How did you gain those key skills to prepare yourself for interviews?

-J: How did you feel about taking a coding test as a part of your interview process?
+J: How did you feel about taking a coding assessment as a part of your interview process?

 P: I think it gave a great objective first assessment of what I can do.
 I really appreciated the opportunity to prove myself because I hadn’t been a developer for some time, and a lot of other hiring teams looking for a front-end dev probably would’ve disqualified me based on my on-paper background.